janbols/blogger/2018-05-01 about doing lego style validation.md

 You can find the full code [on github](https://github.com/janbols/validation/blob/master/src/main/java/com/github/janbols/validator/RuleComposingPersonValidator.java).

 We've come a long way from our initial imperative approach to a more functional style.
 The latter focuses on ways to compose validation rules and allows us to express what rules we want to _chain_ and _combine_.
 Each rule can be broken down into pieces that only do 1 thing that allow you to test them in isolation.
 Once you have all the necessary validation rules in place, you can express their dependencies by chaining and combining them.

 It also shows that you don't need to use a functional language to do this sort of things though it might certainly help.
 ## Alternative validations

 I didn't invent the `Validation` object.
 It's a recurring theme in FP and several implementations are available in functional libraries.
-If you want to use this type of validation, you should take an implementation from one of those libraries instead of copying this one.
-They have more functionality and will be better tested.
+If you want to use this type of validation, you should take an implementation from one of those libraries instead of copying this one.They have more functionality and will be better tested.

 Below we will look at some:

 ### Functional java
 The implementation I used was taken and adapted from a library called [Functional java](http://www.functionaljava.org/).
 The difference with my code is mainly in the naming of the methods which are far more correct from a functional point of view.
-Instead of `Validation.chain` they use `Validation.bind`
-and instead of `Validation.combine`, they use `Validation.accumulate`.
+Instead of `Validation.chain` they use `Validation.bind` and instead of `Validation.combine`, they use `Validation.accumulate`.

 You can see an implementation [here on github](https://github.com/janbols/validation/blob/master/src/main/java/com/github/janbols/validator/FunctionalJavaPersonValidator.java) but it's not that different from the previous solution.

 ### VAVR